Tuber cumberlandense

 Tuber cumberlandense, previously referred to as Tuber sp.
 66, is an edible fungi species of the genus Tuber.

-Tuber cumberlandense was named after the Cumberland Plateau in Tennessee where it was found by Margaret Townsend and her truffle dog, a Lagotto Romagnolo named Luca in January of 2021.
+Tuber cumberlandense was named after the Cumberland Plateau in Kentucky and Tennessee where it was found by Margaret Townsend, Lois Martin and Lois' truffle dog, a Lagotto Romagnolo named Monza in January of 2018.
 T. cumberlandense is endemic to eastern North America, where it has been harvested in truffle orchards and woodlands dominated by broadleaf trees.
 Currently, efforts are underway in Kentucky to cultivate this native truffle on white oak by the whiskey company Maker's Mark.

 Description

 Tuber cumberlandense is described as pale-maize to buff-yellow in color, the peridium is 160–340 μm thick and has a lumpy, round to ovoid shape, with irregular lobes and a highly ridged, wrinkled surface, lacking warts.
 The peridium is composed of two layers, an ectal excipulum 103–217 μm thick composed of structural hyaline and a medullary excipulum 71–236 μm thick composed of interwoven hyaline hyphae.
 They are approximately 1–5 cm in diameter and weigh 0.50–30 grams.

 Tuber cumberlandense, sp. nov.
 A. Ascoma and gleba.
 B. Gleba and peridium.
 C. Peridium stained with Congo red, composed of an ectal excipulum (layer of inflated cells) and medullary excipulum (layer of interwoven hyphae).
 D. Ascoma.
 E. Ectal excipulum composed of large swollen cells.
 F. Medullary excipulum composed of interwoven hyphae and small swollen cells.
 G. Ascus with the most common number of ascospores.
 H. Ascospore.
 Bars: A = 10 mm; B = 1 mm; C = 20 μm; D = 5 mm; F = 50 μm; G = 20 μm; H = 10 μm.

 The spore-containing portion, the gleba, is light brown to beige when mature, darkening with age or drought, and marbled with white to tan sterile veins.
 The asci (spore-bearing cells) contain 1-6 spores each, with spores described as short hooked coniform spines, or ovoid to subglobose shaped, connected at their bases, with a size of 27–37 × 24–30 μm.

 Taste is described as mild, similar to garlic and radish.